How Well Do You Know Market Cap?

 How to find market cap on thinkorswim

 The thinkorswim® platform provides a deep dive into company fundamentals.
-As shown in the image below, you can easily find any stock's real-time market cap in five steps:
+Here are five steps to easily find any stock's real-time market cap:

 Step 1: Log in to thinkorswim and select the Analyze tab.